danny-mendoza1/TEnmoProject/README.md

 | `account_to`         | Foreign key to the `accounts` table; identifies the account that the funds are going to         |
 | `amount`             | Amount of the transfer                                                                          |

-## How to set up the database

-1. Create a database called `tenmo`.
-If you name it something else be sure to change the name in the `application.properties` file in the server project.
-2. Create a connection to the `tenmo` database in dbVisualizer.
-3. In the database folder, you'll find a database creation script called `MakeTenmo.sql`.
-Open this in dbVisualizer using the database connections you created for the `tenmo` database.
-4. Examine the tables, columns and relationships to be sure they match what has been shown in this document.

-## Authentication
+## Note on Authentication

-The user registration and authentication functionality for the system has already been implemented.
-If you review the login code, you'll notice that after successful authentication, an instance of `AuthenticatedUser` is stored in the `currentUser` member variable of `App`.
-The user's authorization token—meaning JWT—can be accessed from `App` as `currentUser.getToken()`.
+The user registration and authentication functionality for the system was already implemented.
+The user's authorization token can be accessed from `App` as `currentUser.getToken()`.
 When the use cases above refer to an "authenticated user", this means a request that includes the token as a header.
-You can also reference other information about the current user by using the `User` object retrieved from `currentUser.getUser()`.